 Returning runners have priority over 'outward' runners - please let them go first if required.

 There is a water station at half way (the race turnaround point).

 There will be water, apples and carrots for the runners at the end.

-All runners will receive a unique bone china drinks mat.
+All runners will receive a unique wooden medal.

 There will be a free raffle at the race finish, at 12.30, based on your running number - for both 10k and 2k runners.
 The race prizes will also be given out at this time.
 Come along - it'll be fun!
 If you have anything 'eco' that you would like to donate to the raffle, please bring it along (jam, home produce, good pre-read books etc).
 The raffle is especially popular with children.

 Photos and results will be up online on the evening after the race.

 Enjoy the race!

 Rob McCaffrey - for the Ashtead 10k and Fun Run

 PS: The races are organised by Ashtead Running Group - we run on a Tuesday evening at 7.30 from the Woodman Pub in Ashtead, and we are not as fast as we used to be - about 8mins/mile.
 All welcome!